zopefoundation/zc.recipe.cmmi/zc/recipe/cmmi/README.txt

     ... url = file://%s/foo.tgz
     ... """ % distros)

-We used the URL option to specify the location of the archive.
+We used the url option to specify the location of the archive.

 If we run the buildout, the configure script in the archive is run.
 It creates a make file which is also run: